 By knowing the type of practice you want, you can start looking for the right jobs.
 By understanding the location and type of city you want, you will not be compromising on your desires and more likely to stay long term.
 Dr. Fawcett outlines clearly what the various practice models are so that the reader obtains a good understanding of this.

 How to get a job

-After he has outlined how to get a job, he focuses at the end of the book on life planning.
-Dr. Fawcett covers the importance of controlling your lifestyle inflation and managing debt and plan for retirement.
-These are all covered in detail and important for not only new physicians but those looking to change pace.
+After he has outlined how to get a job, he focuses on life planning at the end of the book.
+Dr. Fawcett covers the importance of controlling your lifestyle inflation and managing debt, and plan for retirement.
+These are all covered in detail and important for new physicians and those looking to change pace.

 I highly recommend this book and believe it provides information that is not easy to find online.

 The Doctors Guide to Eliminating debt is for anyone bogged down in debt, as most physicians are.
 This book is a motivating force to make some change.